 The people, language, and culture of the Netherlands is referred to as "Dutch".
 A modern European country today, Netherlands preserved its highly international character and is known for its liberal mentality.
 The Netherlands has many universities.
 The country has recently converted their own titles into the bachelor/master system.
 There are two types of universities: Academic (focussing more on theoretical knowledge, aka "Universiteit") or Applied Sciences (focussing more on practical knowledge, aka "Hogeschool")

 The capital city of Netherlands, Amsterdam has well known universities such as the University of Amsterdam and Universiteitsbibliotheek Amsterdam.
 These educational institutions tend to provide diversified graduate and post graduate degree programs, and they have top notch Research and Development facilities.

-Master in Accounting and ControlThe Master's in Accounting and Control is a one-year programme consisting of a minimum of seven courses and a thesis.
-The programme sets a quick pace, with short, focused teaching periods of six weeks, followed by exams.
-The core of the programme consists of required courses in financial reporting, management accounting, corporate law, corporate governance and empirical research in accounting.
-In addition, you will have the opportunity to take a range of electives on subjects such as auditing, accounting information systems, management control, corporate finance and accounting theory.
+Master in Accounting and ControlThe Master's in Accounting and Control is a one-year program consisting of a minimum of seven courses and a thesis.
+The program sets a quick pace, with short, focused teaching periods of six weeks, followed by exams.
+The core of the program consists of required courses in financial reporting, management accounting, corporate law, corporate governance and empirical research in accounting.
+In addition, you will have the opportunity to take a range of electives on subjects such as auditing, accounting information systems, management control, corporate finance, and accounting theory.
 Courses typically consist of a mixture of lectures and active teaching methods, involving both individual and group work.Finally, you will write a Master's thesis worth 18 credits.
-Your thesis will demonstrate that you possess both the knowledge of the discipline expected of an aspiring professional, and the research, analytical and reporting skills required of a competent researcher.... [-]
+Your thesis will demonstrate that you possess both the knowledge of the discipline expected of an aspiring professional and the research, analytical and reporting skills required of a competent researcher.... [-]